AndreNagano/Pairs-Trading-Strategy/README.md

 - **Data Visualization**: time series plots to verify the mean reverting tendencies of the spread gap.
 - **Strategy Simulation**: simulate a Pairs Trading strategy using real-world data.

-This project was also posted on my [Medium](https://medium.com/@andrejin.nagano), please feel free to check out my other projects there.
+This project was also published on my [Medium profile](https://medium.com/@andrejin.nagano), please feel free to check out my other projects there.